DapperDodo/jogs/README.md

 Jogs can handle complex data structures, for example nesting and slices are fully supported.
 (TODO: maps, floats and bools)

 Also, Jogs sports a powerful plugin structure that makes overriding and extending easy.
+Custom handlers can be registered, after which struct tags can be used to tell Jogs where to use these custom handlers.

 	// +build js